gearglow/ReptiliaWithATwist/The List - Notes.md

 #### The Grey

 Minority Progressives.
 Pragmatic.
 Pro-Reform (or revolution if the opportunity arises) about pretty much everything Traditionalist.
 Anti-Authoritarian, Anti-Statute, Anti-Blood-Puritan.
 Against restrictions on personal freedoms and censorship for everyone, not just purebloods.
+Not anti-Tradition *per se,* but pro-reform for a less toxic society.
+Ancoms, really, in the more extreme members.
+This is the leftist party.

 #### Unaligned